 .ddev/db_snapshots directory.
 It includes the entire state of the db server, so in the case of our two databases above, both databases and the system level

-mysql database will all be snapshotted.
+postgres database will all be snapshotted.
 Then if you want to delete everything with

 ddev delete -O (omitting the snapshot since we have one already), and then

 ddev start again, we can

 ddev restore-snapshot two-dbs and we'll be right back where we were.

 ddev snapshot restore will interactively let you choose among snapshots.

 ddev mysql gives you direct access to the mysql client in the db container.
 I like to use it for lots of things because I like the command line.
 I might just

 ddev mysql and give an interactive command like